'I want players who want to win' - Chelsea boss Lampard addresses Zaha, Chilwell & Ake links | Goal.com

 "He has shown himself as a really good defender in the Premier League."

-Lampard's side will take on Ake and Bournemouth in a Premier League encounter at Stamford Bridge on Saturday afternoon.
+Lampard's side will take on Ake and Bournemouth in a Premier League encounter at Stamford Bridge on Saturday.